adityajpm/micronaut-rest-example/README.md

 - git clone https://github.com/adityajpm/micronaut-rest-example.git

 ### Micronaut
 Similar to Spring Boot but has faster boot time, as most of the framework logic is computed at compilation time.
 Micronaut uses byte code enrichment during compilation time.
-This eliminates need for Runtime Reflection, Runtime Proxies, Dynamic Class Loading.
+This eliminates need for Runtime Reflection, Runtime Proxies and Dynamic Class Loading.

 ### Setup
 - Install JDK 17